era-platform/cene/docs/source/common/structs.rst

 Call with ``ns constructor-tag``

-Blocks until the given namespace has a function coercer namespace defined (at a standard but obscure location known as ``$$function-coercers``) and obtains a definer that establishes an association from a given :ref:`constructor-tag` to a defined compiled function implementation.
+Blocks until the given namespace has a function implementation namespace defined (at a standard but obscure location known as ``$$function-implementations``) and obtains a definer that establishes an association from a given :ref:`constructor-tag` to a defined compiled function implementation.

 .. _def-struct: